PostHog/posthog.com/contents/docs/privacy/data-deletion.md

 ## How to delete persons and related events using the API

+> **Please note:** reusing `distinct_id`s after deletion is not supported.
+If you wish to delete bad data on some `distinct_id`s but keep that person's other `distinct_id` active , you should first split that person with the "Split IDs" button.

 Persons and events can be deleted using our API endpoints.

 To query all persons in your project, use the [GET Persons API endpoint](https://posthog.com/docs/api/persons#get-api-projects-project_id-persons).